UltraStar-Deluxe/USDX/README.txt

  = 4.
 Controls =
  ===============

-[J]      to open the "Search for a Song" Interface [Cursor] to navigate through the screens.
+[J]      to open the "Search for a Song" interface [Cursor] to navigate through the screens.
 [Enter]  to confirm
 [Escape] to go to the previous screen.

-In Songscreen
+Songscreen
 [R],
   [Shift] + [R],
   [Strg]  + [R]            select a random song/category